lambdaisland/witchcraft-workshop/README.md

 ### Java 17

-Check the output of `java -version`
+Check the output of `java -version`, make sure it's at version 17.

 ```
 $ java -version